Central Michigan CSA Program

 Summary of our Membership Options

 I’ve noticed older customers talk about vegetable co-ops and from what I understand they are very similar to the CSA model.
-Our program has a 22 week goal based on past years this is realistic.
+Our program has a 20 week goal, based on past years this is realistic.
 We start with greens and asparagus in May and then move into strawberries and other early vegetables like summer squash, green beans, early potatoes during June.
 We end the season with winter squash (over 10 varieties) along with potatoes, onions, garlic and apples.
-Our share price is set at $485.00 right now and that is for a full share of fruits and vegetables which feed a family of 4-5 (about a bushel of produce) for 22 weeks.
+Our share price is set at $535.00 right now and that is for a full share of fruits and vegetables which feed a family of 4-5 (about a bushel of produce) for 18-20 weeks.
 That works out to $22.00 a week and there is a good chance you’ll see the program last longer.
-1/2 Shares are also available for $285.00 and you’ll find that will be enough food to feed 2-3 family members or friends.
-We decided to offer a Premium 20 Week share for the 2012 season the cost is $685.00.
-The Premium Share will consist of almost a bushel of fresh picked vegetables as well as Michigan in season fruits along with maple syrup, honey, farm fresh eggs and herbs.
-Premium share members will also get a variety of fall decor, pumpkins for halloween and hardy Michigan MUM in the Fall.
+1/2 Shares are also available for $325.00 and you’ll find that will be enough food to feed 2-3 family members or friends.
+We decided to offer a Premium 20 Week share for the 2012 season the cost is $745.00.
+Notice the premium share is around $200 more than the regular full share.
+This is only $10.oo a week over a 20 week program.
+If you have a fruit loving family this likely won’t be all the fruit you’ll want.
+We do sell additional fruit at a CSA member discount on the pick up days.
+The full Premium Share will consist of around a bushel of fresh picked vegetables as well as Michigan in season fruits along with maple syrup, honey,and herbs.
+Premium share members will also get a variety of fall decor, pumpkins for halloween and hardy Michigan MUM’s in the Fall.
 Some of the areas we expect to serve are listed below though you are invited to become a member regardless of the town you live in.
 Just fill out the form and I will get in touch to discuss the details.
 You will also get our weekly CSA newsletter which will arrive each week of the CSA.
 It will contain recipes from us and from other members along with tips and quirky info about food.
+NOTE you need to sign up for the Newsletter separately on the Home page of this website.
+I’ll confirm your subscription once you send the membership form.

 The Market Style CSA Share

 We decided to offer a market style CSA share as well which is a great way to support our farm for those people who live close by and like shopping at the market anyway.
 If you are one of our visitors who stops while traveling you can purchase a Market Style Share as well.
-It works like this: The prices for the full and half shares are the same as the regular CSA shares only with the market share you get credits and can spend them anyway you’d like when you shop at the market only you’ll save around 15% as a CSA member.
-You buy a full share for $485.00 and you recieve $555.00 in Market credits.
+It works like this: The prices for the full and half shares are the same as the regular CSA shares, only with the market share you get credits and can spend them anyway you’d like when you shop at the market only you’ll save around 25% as a CSA member.
+You buy a full share for $535.00 and you recieve $668.00 in Market credits.
 We keep track of market credits at the till.

 - Mt.
 Pleasant Michigan